 In previous editions of Gangster of the Week, we have cast a beneficial light on our subjects and hailed the profiled criminals as a case of honest intentions gone awry.
 However, in Escobar’s case, he was set on being the richest, most powerful and violent man on earth from an early age.

 In business, return on investment (ROI), refers to the return you see on every dollar you invest into your product.
-Cocaine kingpin Escobar saw an ROI of as much as 20,000%.
+Cocaine kingpin Escobar saw an ROI of as much as 20,000 percent.
 Simply put, for every $1 invested into the cocaine trade he made about $200 in return.

 $1 billion went to the rats annually

-The first thing you didn’t know about Pablo Escobar testifies to an uncommon, staggering degree of wealth.
-According to Roberto Escobar, one of Pablo’s closest brothers, at a time when their estimated profits were circling $20 billion annually “Pablo was earning so much that each year we would write off 10% of the money because the rats would eat it in storage or it would be damaged by water or lost.”
-If that weren’t enough to drop your jaw, Roberto adds that the cartel spent as much as $2,500 every month on rubber bands to “hold the money together.”
+According to Roberto Escobar, Pablo’s brother: “Pablo was earning so much that each year we would write off 10% of the money because the rats would eat it in storage or it would be damaged by water or lost.”
+The profits at the time were rumored to be somewhere around $20 billion.
+They were apparently so rich that Roberto allegedly spent $2,500 on rubber bands alone, just to “hold the money together.”

 The richest man in the world

-In 1989, Forbes magazine famously named Pablo Escobar the seventh richest man in the world with an estimated worth of $25 billion.
+In 1989, Forbes magazine named the infamous Pablo Escobar the seventh richest man, after he had amassed a fortune somewhere in the realm of $25 billion.

 Pablo Escobar bought a Learjet to fly his cash

 Working in business that primarily dealt in cash, Escobar needed to a method to move his back to his home in Colombia.
 He initially used a small place, but as its capacity was around $10 million, Escobar was forced to upgrade to a larger plane.

 Escobar purchased a Learjet — a plane that was not only a much faster means of transport but could also hold up to 10 times as much cash as the prior model.